 Dr. Ivan Adolwa, a native of Kenya, is Farming Systems Scientist at the African Plant Nutrition Institute.
 He is based in Nairobi, Kenya.

 Prior to joining APNI, Dr. Adolwa was with the Kenya Agricultural and Livestock Research Organization (KALRO) as Liaison Officer for the project on “Scaling up Sustainable Land Management and Agro-Biodiversity Conservation to Reduce Environmental Degradation in Small Scale Agriculture in Western Kenya.”
-Ivan has worked as a scientist, lecturer, and consultant with National and International institutions in several countries including: Kenya, Ghana, Tanzania, Burkina Faso, and Germany.
-Dr Adolwa has several years work experience in projects involving issues surrounding climate-smart agriculture, value chain analysis, and impact evaluation.
-He is skilled at research conceptualization, agronomic and socioeconomic data collection and analysis, report writing, stakeholder engagement, project coordination and dissemination.
+Ivan has worked as a scientist, lecturer, and consultant with National and International institutions in several countries including Kenya, Ghana, Tanzania, Burkina Faso, and Germany.
+Dr. Adolwa has several years of work experience in projects involving issues surrounding climate-smart agriculture, value chain analysis, and impact evaluation.
+He is skilled at research conceptualization, agronomic and socioeconomic data collection and analysis, report writing, stakeholder engagement, project coordination, and dissemination.
 Dr. Adolwa is an accomplished author with a list of valued contributions to peer-reviewed journals, conferences, and symposia.